ericcornelissen/shescape/CONTRIBUTING.md

 compatibility tests are written in CommonJS and run using [Mocha] (v9) and the built-in [assert package].

+### Property Testing

+Additionally, [property testing] with [fast-check] is used.
+All property test suites go into the `test/prop` folder.
+You can run the property tests using the command `npm run test:property`.

+After you make changes to the source, please consider running the property tests.
+Running property tests ensures the package works as expected for a wide variety of inputs, increasing confidence in its correctness.

 ### Fuzz Testing

-Additionally, _Shescape_ uses [fuzz testing] using [jsfuzz].
+Additionally, this project is [fuzz tested] using [jsfuzz].
 All fuzz tests go into the `test/fuzz` folder.
 You can start fuzzing using the command `npm run fuzz`, which will provide more instructions.

 Fuzz tests aim to find logic flaws or unhandled error scenarios.
 If you improve or add to the fuzz code, please share your improvements.
-Note that fuzz logic must be written in CommonJS (because of [jsfuzz]).
+Note that fuzz logic must be written in CommonJS (requirement from [jsfuzz]).

-By default, the [`execSync`] default shell is used when fuzzing.
+By default, the system default shell is used when fuzzing.
 You can change this with the `FUZZ_SHELL` environment variable.
 The easiest way to change this is with a `.env` file containing, for example:

 ```ini
 # Unix example